SysKitTeam/docs-point/docs/releases/cloud/point-2026-08-12-release-note.md

 * **Fixed an issue** in the **Orphaned Users** report where the **Site Type** column was empty and the **Site** column displayed an incorrect icon.

+* **Fixed an issue** where a user requesting access to a public Teams workspace was not added as a member.

 * **Various improvements, including UX and UI fixes, have been implemented.**